ionrock/ionblog/pages/resume.rst

 task is to release Designate as a version 2 of our Cloud DNS API, deprecating two legacy codebases and enable billing.

+ - Designed and merged a hookpoint API in upstream Designate.
+This allows applying decorators to functions via an operator's configuration, reducing the need to keep a separate fork of the codebase when changes are necessary to integrate into a specific environment.

  - Created, Panama, an API to enforce consistency between the legacy DNS control plane and Designate.
 Panama verifies whether a zone exists in either system and is able to adjust the business logic throughout the process of migration, giving preference to the relevant system over time.

- - Designed and merged a hookpoint API in upstream Designate.
-This allows applying decorators to functions via an operator's configuration, reducing the need to keep a separate fork of the codebase when changes are necessary to integrate into a specific environment.
+Panama was critical to ensuring data consistency across our entire DNS infrastructure.

  - Designed and co-authored a new worker model in Designate.
 Prior to this change, Designate used specialized services that were complicated to operate and added a huge amount of complexity in the codebase, including bugs that made core features broken.
-In explained the issues to some younger developers on the team and mentored them through the implementation, fixing the last critical bugs necessary for our next milestone.
+I explained the problems and a potential fix to some younger developers on the team and mentored them through the implementation, fixing the last critical bugs necessary for our next milestone.

- - Lead the developer side of the DevOps operations code base, providing best practices and templates for many other established teams within Rackspace.
+ - Lead the developer side of the DevOps operational code base that proved to be a best practice and was implemented by many other teams within Rackspace.
 This included the use of Withenv for managing environment data and driving operations, the use of Makefiles for a standard entrypoint into projects, a documentation